rustyscreeps/screeps-starter-rust/README.md

 [`cargo-screeps`] tool for building and deployment; the transpile step being handled by [Babel] is required to transform the generated JS into code that the game servers can load.

-To migrate an existing bot to using the new Javascript translation layer and deploy script:
+To migrate an existing bot to using the new JavaScript translation layer and deploy script:

 - Create a `.screeps.yaml` with the relevant settings from your `screeps.toml` file applied to the new `.example-screeps.yaml` example file in this repo.